nvda-es/devguides_translation/original_docs/w10addoninternals.md

 This article will sometimes reference add-on update feature, which is gone in 2019.
 Information about it is kept here for reference purposes.
 An add-on appropriately named "Add-on Updater" is used to update windows 10 App Essentials and other add-ons.

+### Special note on Windows 10 feature updates support

+Windows 10 App Essentials add-on supports a given Windows 10 feature update (release) for at least one year.
+In addition, it comes with support for features found in Windows Insider Preview (WIP) builds, including features that may not appear in subsequent feature updates.

 ## Fun with UI Automation

 Before we dive into how the add-on works, it is helpful to understand what UIA is and wy it is important.
 Only then the rest of the article makes sense, as Windows 10 and universal apps are UIA universes (exceptions exist, including desktop apps converted for distribution in Microsoft Store).